LiskArchive/lisk-docker/README.md

 # Lisk Docker

 **The official Lisk docker image.** This document details how to build your own version of the image.
-If all you want to do is install the official Lisk docker image, please read the following: https://github.com/LiskHQ/lisk-wiki/wiki/Docker-Install
+If all you want to do is install the official Lisk docker image, please go to our public repository on Docker hub: https://hub.docker.com/u/lisk/

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)